The ending of the story is set, but the way of narration can be chosen.

 But even under such conditions, city people still hold many misconceptions about children from the countryside.
 For example: faces covered in dirt, tattered clothes, timid, introverted, weak, and reclusive representations.

-Birth is not a choice; if given a choice, I believe most of them would not wish to grow up in such an environment.
+Birth cannot be chosen; if given a choice, I believe most of them would not wish to grow up in such an environment.

 Their demands and hopes for society are small; they do not aspire to the so-called decent jobs and high quality of life that city dwellers desire—I don't know if this can be considered a virtue or if it stems from their own humility and compromise.

-Their social circles are so narrow that whenever they see someone in a shirt walking towards them, they have to show a shy expression.
+Their circles are so narrow that whenever they see someone wearing a shirt approaching, they have to show a shy expression.

-They may not have many opportunities to experience unforgettable romances, usually arranged through introductions, dowries, banquets, moving in together, sleeping together, and then they are together...
+They may not have many opportunities to experience unforgettable romances, usually relying on introductions from acquaintances, dowries, arranged banquets, moving in together, sleeping together, and then just being together...

 After that, they have children; the man works in another place while the woman stays home to take care of the child.
-Once the child is weaned or can walk on their own, they hand the child over to the man's parents.
+Once the child is weaned or can walk on their own, they are handed over to the man's parents.
 Both parties work in another place, sending part of their monthly salary back to support their parents and raise their children.
-They only return home for a few days a year, like during the Spring Festival, or take their children to stay with them at their workplace for a while during the summer vacation...
+They only return home for a few days a year, like during the Spring Festival, or take their children to stay with them at their workplace for a while during the summer...

 This way of life has been passed down since modern times in rural areas.
-The best outcome I can see is that the man stays steadily in a factory for ten or twenty years, saving money to send back home, buying good food and clothes for his children, allowing them to have a good reputation at school, and even some getting into key universities.
+The best outcome I can see is that the man stays steadily in a factory for ten or twenty years, saving money to send back home, buying good food and clothes for his children, allowing them to have a good reputation at school, and even some getting into prestigious universities.
 Although they cannot achieve a life of luxury with houses and cars, living a stable life is still more than enough.
-When they grow old and are laid off by the factory, their social security may have been completed, and they won't burden their children much; their lives will feel like completing a task.
+When they grow old and are laid off by the factory, their social security may have been completed, and they won't burden their children much; their lives will have passed as if completing a task.

-However, parents with such diligence and ambition are not the majority; for most of them, the relationship with their children is more like: by helping raise their grandchildren, they earn their own retirement funds.
-If viewed more thoroughly, it resembles a transaction: parents give birth to children, raise them with the expectation of being taken care of in their old age; when the children grow up, they do not want to take care of their parents but want their parents to help them free up time to take care of their own children.
+However, parents with such diligence and ambition are not in the majority; for most of them, the relationship with their children is more like: by helping them raise their children, they earn their own retirement expenses.
+If viewed more thoroughly, it resembles a transaction: parents give birth to children, raise them to adulthood in exchange for their own old age; when the children grow up, they do not want to take care of their parents but want their parents to help them free up time to take care of their own children.

 Without faith, there is no gratitude.